 The first thing to think about is adjusting your bed covers.
 Add or remove layers, or swap out your duvet for a thicker or thinner one, so that you’re not sweating in hot weather, or shivering in the colder seasons.

 During the winter you might find you crave more food.
 It’s typical when we are colder, as you burn more energy to keep your body warm.

 Keep in mind that eating a heavier meal in the evening can disturb your sleep if you’re eating late.
 And also consider the caffeine content of those hot drinks that are so appealing in the winter months.

-The changes in our eating and drinking links nicely with the changes in our social activities.
+The changes in our eating and drinking link nicely with the changes in our social activities.
 Summer is full of fun, outdoor social activities.
 Barbeques and picnics in the park, for example.
-This tends to be time of year when we also drink more alcohol.
+This tends to be a time of year when we also drink more alcohol.

 While having a few drinks tends to make us fall asleep faster, it’s bad for keeping us asleep through the night, and that’s worth bearing in mind.

 This is one of the main ways we are impacted by the changing seasons, depending on the country that you live in.
 For most of Europe, where light exposure varies, we are impacted negatively by the shorter days of winter.